The Museum Of Fine Arts6200 Votes Currently Closed

-Art And Culture, Art Museum, Educational Site, Family And Kids
+- Tags: Art And Culture, Art Museums, Educational Site

-The Boston Museum of Fine Arts could be acknowledged as an intriguing mixture of two other internationally celebrated vaults of fine symbolization: the Musee d'orsay of Paris, and the British Museum of London.
-It’s one of the largest museums in the country, boasting a collection of almost half a million items, and attracts over a million vivitors every year.
+The Boston Museum of Fine Arts could be acknowledged as an intriguing mixture of two other internationally celebrated vaults of fine symbolization: the Musee d'Orsay of Paris, and the British Museum of London.
+It’s one of the largest museums in the country, boasting a collection of almost half a million items, and attracts over a million visitors every year.

 - Adults $25, Seniors(65+) $23, Students(18+) $23, Youth (1-17) Free.

-How To reach The Museum Of Fine Arts by Public Transport
+How to Reach The Museum Of Fine Arts

 - Museum of Fine Arts Station (T–Green Line)